 How to Determine What a Good Investment Return Really Is

 First, lets get clear on what your return is.
 You calculate this by comparing what you started with to what the end result is (assuming you didn’t make any withdrawals during the period).
 Simple.

 But that doesn’t tell you the whole story.
-Just knowing that your portfolio returned 7.35% last year just tells you what the return was in a vacuum.
-You still don’t know if 7.35% is a decent return for your specific portfolio.
+Just knowing that your portfolio returned 7.35% last year for example just tells you what the return was in a vacuum.
+You still don’t know if 7.35% is a good return for your specific portfolio during that specific period.
 This is important because you need to make sure you take on as little risk as possible in exchange for that return.
 What if other people made similar returns but with half the risk?
 You see where I am going with this.
 Part of knowing how well you did is to compare your results to other similar portfolios or indexes over the same time period.

 Your Financial Goals

 But if you need to earn 4% on your money in order to achieve your goals, that “great” CD isn’t doing well at all.
 Right?
 Of course this assumes you know what your goals are, you know how much you need to earn on average in order to reach those goals and what your average returns have been.
 That’s why it’s really tough to evaluate your investment holdings if you don’t have an investment plan.